Alexander Rossi: 2018–2019: Championship contender

-Rossi began the Indianapolis 500 from the last row on the grid, starting in 32nd place.
+Rossi began the Indianapolis 500 that year from the last row on the grid, starting in 32nd place.
 He completed a series of impressive overtakes throughout the race, leading him to a fourth-place finish.
 The following week in Detroit, Rossi finished third in race one.
-He then qualified on pole for the second race and led 46 of the first 63 laps; however, he was pressured late in the race by teammate Ryan Hunter-Reay.
+He then qualified on pole for the second race and led 46 of the first 63 laps, but he was pressured late in the race by teammate Ryan Hunter-Reay.
 Rossi proceeded to lock his brakes, overshooting the upcoming turn and leading to a puncture.
 He was forced to pit, reentering the track in thirteenth and finishing in twelfth.

 Rossi rebounded later in the season to win the pole and the race at Mid-Ohio, using a two-stop strategy.
 The win moved Rossi into second in the Drivers' Championship standings, 46 points behind Scott Dixon.
-Rossi won the following race at Pocono as well, though the event was overshadowed by a serious accident early in the race involving Wickens (who was injured and airlifted to a local hospital), resulting in a red flag period.
+Rossi won the following race at Pocono as well, though the event was overshadowed by a serious accident early in the race involving Wickens (who was injured and airlifted to a local hospital), with the race resulting in a red flag.

 At Gateway, Rossi used fuel strategy to finish second, gaining a few points on Dixon.
 After an eighth-place finish at Portland, Rossi entered the final race at Sonoma 29 points behind Dixon.
-At the start, he broke his front wing after contact with Andretti, dropping him back in the field.
+At the start, he broke his front wing after contact with Andretti, dropping Rossi back in the field.
 He recovered to place seventh in the race, finishing a total of 57 points behind Dixon in the championship.